 There are many different views about what free speech means and why it is important [Ref: Free Speech Champions].
 Historically, important gains – from religious freedoms and civil rights to scientific advances and artistic innovations – have often been associated with the ability to air different ideas and debate them openly [Ref: Speakers’ Corner Trust].
-Consequently, free speech is often seen as an important ideal and even the lifeblood of thriving democracies.
+In a speech in December 2022, Professor Susanne Baer, a justice of the German Federal Constitutional Court, argued that ‘science and enlightenment in the truest sense of the word – encouraging critical reflection, debate, and a tolerance for differences’.
+[Ref: Freie Universität Berlin] Consequently, free speech is often seen as an important ideal and even the lifeblood of thriving democracies.

 However, many people today argue that free speech is often abused and amounts to providing a platform for hate speech or silencing minorities.
 Free speech, they say, is not a license to speak with impunity.
 They also argue that claims about censorship have been exaggerated.
 [Ref: Guardian].
 Recent proposals advocate extending protections for minority groups based by race, religion, sexual orientation, disability and transgender identity [Ref: Law Commission] while the government looks to ‘protect’ especially young people via new safety measures to control harmful online content [Ref: BBC News].